kidunot89/wp-graphql-composer/README.md

 [![Build Status](https://travis-ci.org/kidunot89/wp-graphql-composer.svg?branch=develop)](https://travis-ci.org/kidunot89/wp-graphql-composer)
 [![Coverage Status](https://coveralls.io/repos/github/kidunot89/wp-graphql-composer/badge.svg?branch=develop)](https://coveralls.io/github/kidunot89/wp-graphql-composer?branch=develop)

-WP-GraphQL Composer is a library of [React-Apollo](https://www.apollographql.com/docs/react/) components for create [React](https://reactjs.org) apps served by a WordPress site.
+WP-GraphQL Composer is a library of [React-Apollo](https://www.apollographql.com/docs/react/) components for creating [React](https://reactjs.org) apps served by a WordPress site.

 This library was created to be an extension of the [WPGraphQL](https://wpgraphql.com/) plugin, and components and their respective queries won't work without a [GraphQL](https://graphql.org/) server serving a schema identical to the one created by the plugin.
 I'd recommend using it because no other GraphQL server for WordPress has been developed and tested to the extent of WPGraphQL *to my knowledge*.